Digoxin, Free, Serum

 Monitoring patients with possible digoxin-like immunoreactive factors (DLIFs)

-The target therapeutic is 0.4 to 1.5 ng/mL.
-Toxicity may be seen when free digoxin concentrations are > or =3.0 ng/mL.
+The target therapeutic level is 0.4 to 0.9 ng/mL.
+Toxicity may be seen when free digoxin concentrations are 3.0 ng/mL or higher.
 Pediatric patients may tolerate higher concentrations.

 Therapeutic concentrations for free digoxin are 25% lower than therapeutic values for total digoxin due to the separation of protein-bound digoxin in the assay.